raymondworkshop/raymondworkshop.github.io/_posts/learning/2017-11-17-improve-communication-skills.md

 ##### Effective Communication
+* Clear communication is so attractive.
+I love people who make things clear to me and don't just secretly expect, assume or hope.

 * **Talk slow** when you speak, and **smile** during every interaction

 * seek to **understand the other person's perspectives**  instead of judging them definitely